aphyr/merkle/README.md

 such collections without exchanging the collections themselves.
 Useful in the synchronization of distributed systems.

+# kv.linear

+`merkle.kv.linear` provides merkle trees over sorted collections of key-value pairs, which could be sorted maps, lists, results from a database; anything which exposes a sorted sequence of objects.
+You can pass arbitrary key and value extractor fns to `(tree)`; the defaults are the clojure builtin `key` and `val`. `kv.linear` is oriented towards a particular case of synchronization for k-ordered keys in distributed databases; see the namespace comments for gory details.

 Note: kv.linear is not as efficient as it could be at identifying identical regions.